Waseem Badami

-Waseem Badami (Note: وسیم بدامی) is a Pakistani television host and news anchor who currently hosts a political talk show 11th Hour on ARY News.
+Waseem Badami (Note: وسیم بدامی) is a Pakistani television host and news anchor who currently hosts the political talk show 11th Hour on ARY News.

 Career

 Badami started his career by giving traffic updates on radio while he was studying at a university.
 After that he joined Business Plus channel as a researcher.
-Later his sheer hard work gave him reward and out of thousands of people he got selected for ARY News in 2006 and there he started his career as a journalist and an anchor person.
-Later, he left the channel in October 2014 and subsequently joined BOL Network as an Executive Vice President and Senior Anchorperson.
+In 2006, he was selected as an anchor person out of thousands of applicants at ARY News, where his career as a journalist started.
+He left the channel in October 2014 and subsequently joined BOL Network as an Executive Vice President and Senior Anchorperson.
 In April 2015, he resigned from BOL Network and rejoined ARY News.
 He is currently hosting the popular talk show "11th Hour" on ARY News He also hosts Shan-e-Ramazan on ARY Digital.
 He is famous for his “Masoomana Sawal” which has become his identity.
 He also hosts a cricket-related show Har Lamha Purjosh mainly during Pakistan Super League.